ansonccchen/Path-Finding-Visualizer/README.md

 ### Breadth-first Search
 Another very common algorithm used in graph/tree problems.
 It is an **unweighted** algorithm that will always find the shortest path between two nodes.

+### A*
+This is known as one of the best and most popular path finding algorithms.
+This algorithm is very similar to Dijkstra's, but with one difference, it uses a heuristic.
+It is a **weighted** algorithm that gurantees the shortest path between two nodes.